Tigrr18/CART315/Journal.md

 ### 3D texturing

 First, I tried texturing the model of the bench again, with a newly exported file, which had modified UV mappings.
+This didn't quite work out, as the materials had not been properly reassigned.
+Some of the planks had the same materials as some  of the rivets, which would make some UV mappings overlap, leading to some very weird effects